Tjabring/dCachePi/README.md

 To run with parameters:

 ./picache --datadir=<directory> --passwd=<password>

-If no parameters are provided, the script will prompt for them.
+If no parameters are provided, the script will prompt for them:
+./picache

 License:
 This script is provided as-is, without warranty.
 Use at your own risk.